Calibration of Local-Stochastic Volatility Models by Optimal Transport: Introduction

-In this paper, we further extend the approach of \cite{guo2017local} and \cite{guo2018path} to the calibration of LSV models.
+In this paper, we further extend the approach of \citet{guo2017local} and \citet{guo2018path} to the calibration of LSV models.
 The calibration problem is formulated as a semi-martingale optimal transport problem.
-Unlike \cite{tan-touzi2013}, we consider a finite number of discrete constraints given by the prices of European claims.
-As a consequence of Jensen's inequality, we show that the optimal diffusion process is Markovian in the state variables given by the initial SV model.
-This result leads to an equivalent PDE formulation.
-By following the duality theory of optimal transport introduced in \cite{brenier1999} and a smoothing argument used in \cite{bouchard2017impact}, we establish a dual formulation.
-We also provide a numerical method to solve a fully non-linear Hamilton--Jacobi--Bellman (HJB) equation.
+Unlike \citet{tan-touzi2013}, we consider a finite number of discrete constraints given by the prices of European claims.
+As a consequence of Jensen's inequality, we show that an optimal diffusion process can be chosen to be Markovian in the state variables given by the initial SV model.
+This result leads to a PDE formulation.
+By following the duality theory of optimal transport introduced in \citet{brenier1999} and a smoothing argument used in \citet{bouchard2017impact}, we establish a dual formulation.
+We also provide a numerical method to solve a fully non-linear Hamilton--Jacobi--Bellman (HJB) equation arising in the dual formulation.
+Finally, numerical examples show that the model can be fully calibrated to the European options with both simulated data and FX market data.